WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 A **gene** is a unit of the genome, a DNA sequence, that is transcribed into an RNA molecule, or a transcript.
 A gene's transcript may go on to be translated into a protein (in that case it is an mRNA), or it may have a role as a non-coding RNA.
 Examples of the latter include ribosomal RNAs (rRNA), transfer RNAs (tRNA) and microRNAs (miRNA).

-In eukaryotes, most protein-coding genes are formed by alternating exons and introns (some genes have a single exon), flanked by untranslated regions (UTRs).
-The exons constitute the only part of the gene that is translated into a polypeptide.
+In eukaryotes, most protein-coding genes comprise alternating **exons** and **introns** (some genes have a single exon), flanked by **untranslated regions** (UTRs).
+The exons constitute the parts of the gene that are translated into a polypeptide.
 Introns are transcribed but soon after excised and the final mature mRNA is formed by a 5’UTR, joined exons and a 3’UTR.
 A CAP and poly-A tail are added to the 5’ and 3’ ends respectively.
 These structures are essential to guarantee the molecular stability and downstream processing of the mRNAs.

 ![](figures/figure_3.0.5.png)
+FIGURE: gene structure

 This figure represents the steps that are needed to transform information encoded in the DNA into a polypeptide and eventually a functional protein.
 The starting information is encoded in the genome.
 A gene encodes, among other things, the transcription start and transcription end.
 These are the nucleotides from where an RNA copy of the DNA will be generated.
 This copy is the pre-mRNA which is formed by exons and introns.
 Maturation of the mRNA molecule happens as it is transcribed and involves the splicing (removal) of introns with the concomitant joining of exons, addition of a CAP at the 5’ end and a polyadenylation tail (many As - AAAAAAA) at the 3’end.
 A processed mRNA will be the template for the translation of the mRNA message into a protein by the ribosome.

 ### Genomes: the basics  <a name="basics_genomes"></a>

 A **genome** is an organism’s complete set of genetic material.
-Although every individual's genome is unique, the genomes of individuals of the same species will be very very similar.
+Although every individual's genome is unique, the genomes of individuals of the same species will be very similar.
 It is useful to have a representative genome sequence for each species, and this is referred to as a reference genome.

 In the cell, genomes are organised into chromosomes.
 In practice, current DNA sequencing methods are unable to read the DNA sequence of a whole chromosome without errors.
 We therefore use the technique of sequencing shorter segments of chromosomes, and do it in such a way that the segments overlap and can be pieced together like a jigsaw puzzle.
 This process is referred to as genome assembly.
 For now, we will focus on what genome assemblies look like, and how they are represented in genome databases.

 The diagram below shows the structure of a typical assembly.
 It has 3 layers: the contigs are stretches of contiguous DNA sequence without gaps.
 The scaffolds are ordered sets of contigs separated by gaps of estimated length.
 In order to make scaffolds from contigs, techniques such as optical mapping and Hi-C are used.
 Finally, the chromosome is an ordered set of scaffolds separated by gaps on unknown length.
 To make the chromosome sequence from the scaffold, techniques such linkage mapping and FISH are used.

 ![](figures/figure_3.0.75.png)
+FIGURE: contigs -> scaffolds -> chromosomes

 Sometimes, there is insufficient (or no) data to reliably place a scaffold into a specific position on a chromosome.
 In the figure above, this is true of the scaffold on the right.
 The assembly above therefore comprises 2 toplevel sequences: 1 chromosome, and one unplaced scaffold.

 ### Sequence databases <a name="sequence_databases"></a>

 Over the last few decades, as technology has evolved, we've seen an explosion in the number of genes and, later, genomes that have been sequenced.
 Sequence databases provide a place where these sequences can be deposited, stored and made available to the world.
-There are three nucleotide repositories (or primary databases) for the submission of nucleotide and genome sequences:
+There are three widely-used nucleotide repositories (or primary databases) for the submission of nucleotide and genome sequences:

-* GenBank - https://www.ncbi.nlm.nih.gov/genbank/ hosted by the National Center for Biotechnology Information (or NCBI).
+* [GenBank](https://www.ncbi.nlm.nih.gov/genbank), hosted by the National Center for Biotechnology Information (or NCBI).
-* The European Nucleotide Archive or ENA - http://www.ebi.ac.uk/ena hosted by the European Molecular Biology Laboratories (EMBL).
+* The [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena), hosted by the European Molecular Biology Laboratories (EMBL).
-* The DNA Data Bank of Japan or DDBJ - http://www.ddbj.nig.ac.jp/ hosted by the National Centre for Genetics.
+* The [DNA Data Bank of Japan (DDBJ)](http://www.ddbj.nig.ac.jp),  hosted by the National Centre for Genetics.

-Together they form the International Nucleotide Sequence Database Collaboration (http://www.insdc.org/about) and luckily for users, they all “mirror” each other.
+Together they form the [International Nucleotide Sequence Database Collaboration](http://www.insdc.org/about) and luckily for users, they all “mirror” each other.
 This means that irrespective of where a sequence is submitted, the entry will appear in all three databases.
 Once data are deposited in primary databases, they can be accessed freely by anyone around the world.

 INSDC stores both primary data (i.e. the sequence reads exactly as they come off the machine) and assembled genomes (i.e. where an assembly algorithm has been used to build scaffolds or chromosomes from those reads).
-Commonly, these data are all stored together under what's known as a **bioproject accession**.
-The format of this accession will vary slightly depending on the database to which the data was originally submitted: it will have a "PRJEB", "PRJNA" or "PRJDB" prefix for ENA, GenBank and DDBJ respectively.
+Commonly, these data are all stored together under what's known as a **BioProject**.
+Each BioProject is identified by a **accession**.
+Although every BioProject accession is a unique identifier for that project, they all start with a 5-letter code that denotes which INSDC database the data were submitted to: "PRJEB" for ENA, "PRJNA" for GenBank, and "PRJDB" for DDBJ.

 An AGP file is often also provided, describing how the contigs fit together as scaffolds, and how the scaffolds fit together as chromosomes.
 A genome project may also contain an annotation file in GFF format (more on this file format later).
 This file contains predicted gene structures: based on the genome sequence, certain algorithms can predict which regions encode genes.
-Examples of software used for gene prediction at the moment include Maker (link) and BRAKER (link).
+An example of a commonly-used gene prediction tools is [BRAKER](https://github.com/Gaius-Augustus/BRAKER).
 These predictions may or may not be guided by other types of evidence, such as RNA sequencing data.
 It is important to bear in mind that the majority of genes as they appear in the sequence databases (and also in WormBase ParaSite) are based on predictions: these predictions are driven by evidence, but most genes from helminth genome assemblies are unlikely to have been cloned and sequenced in their entirety.
 We'll look at an example of checking how well a gene model is supported by RNAseq evidence in the next WormBase ParaSite module.

 [↥ **Back to top**](#top)